10 Best Whittling Knives of 2023 – Reviews & Top Picks for Wood Carving

 1. Morakniv Wood Carving – Best Overall

 Our number one spot goes to the Morakniv M-106-1630 Wood Carving knife.
-This is a 3.2-inch tapered blade made of laminated steel.
-It is a durable, stiff blade that comes with an oiled birchwood handle.
+This is a 3.2-inch tapered blade made of laminated steel, with an oiled birchwood handle.
 You will find it’s great for projects using hard or soft wood, plus any wood carving, greenwood, or whittling ideas you might have.

-The Morakniv is a total of 7.4 inches long, and it weighs a comfortable 2 ounces.
+With the handle, the Morakniv is 7.4 inches long, and weighs a comfortable 2 ounces.
 The ergonomic handle can be used for extended periods, as well.
 What’s more, the fine pointed tip can make precision cuts, plus there is little to no drift.
 Nor will you find it makes many miscuts.

 This whittling knife is made in Sweden and is great for beginners all the way to advanced skills.
-You will find that this knife doesn’t dull quickly, maintains its razor-sharp edge, and is rust-resistant.
+You will find that this knife maintains its razor-sharp edge and is rust-resistant.
 Overall, this is our favorite option for the best whittling knife.

 2. BeaverCraft C4 Sloyd Knife – Best Value